sascha2schroeder/popEye/materials/Cleaning.md

 ## 2. Fixation cleaning

-### Cleaning

-popEye uses a cleaning procedure that is very similar to the 4-step cleaning in SR's DataViewer.
+popEye uses a cleaning procedure that is very similar to the 4-stage cleaning in SR's DataViewer.
 However, similar to EyeDoctor, the distance criterion in order to merge fixations is measured in letters, but not in degree visual angle.

-1. By default, fixations shorter than 80 ms are merged with longer fixations if they are within 1 letter distance.
+1. In the first step, fixations shorter than 80 ms are merged with longer fixations if they are within 1 letter distance by default.
+These are the same default values as in EyeDoctor.
+They can be adjusted using the `clean.stage1Dur`and `clean.stage1Dist` parameters when calling `popEye`.

-2. Here, fixations shorter than 40 ms are merged with longer fixation if they are within a distance of 3 letters.
+2. In the second step, fixations shorter than 40 ms are merged with longer fixation if they are within a distance of 3 letters by default.
+Again, these settings are identical to the default values from EyeDoctor.
+They can be adjusted using the `clean.stage2Dur`and `clean.stage2Dist` parameters when calling `popEye`.

-3. Check IAs

-4. Delete fixations outside interest areas.
+3. In the third step, fixations within the same interest area are merged with each other, if there are at least 3 fixations below the threshold and no fixation above the threshold.
+This step is not executed by default (see below).
+You can enable it by setting the `clean.stage3` parameter to true.
+The threshold can be controlled via `clean.stage3Dur`.
+The default value is 140 ms (as in DataViewer).
+Please be aware that only the detection, but not the merging step is implemented at present.
+If you use this option, fixations are flagged to be merged, which has to be done in a later step during your analysis.

+4. In the fourth step, fixations below or above some threshold are deleted.
+Again, this step is not executed by default.
+You can enable it by setting the `clean.stage4` parameter `TRUE`.
+The minimum and maximum threshold can be controlled by setting `clean.stage4Min` and `clean.stage4Max` respectively (with 80 ms and 800 ms as default values as in DataViewer).

-Steps 3. + 4. are not executed by default.
-The reason is that fixations are deleted which can destroy the complete fixation sequence.
-I strongly recommend not to use it unless you have very good reasons to do so (and I wouldn't recommend it to use these steps in DataViewer too).
+Steps 3 and 4 are not executed by default.
+The reason is that fixations are deleted which can completely destroy the fixation sequence.
+This is particularly true for step 4.
+I strongly recommend not to use it unless you have very good reasons to do so (and I recommend not to use it in DataViewer too).

-### Outlier
+## 3. Outlier detection

+There are two situations where fixations are flagged as `outliers` in `popEye`:

+- If `assign.outlier` is `TRUE`(which is the default), fixations 20% away from the text area are flagged as outliers (see [here](Assign.md) for a detailed description).
+- Fixations might be flagged as outliers during line assignment.
+In particular, for `lineMethod` `assign` and `chain` fixations that are more than two line distances away from the top or the bottom of the text field are considered outliers.
+The distance can be controlled using the `assign.outlierY` parameter which specifies how many lines the fixations have to deviate from the text field (the default is 2).

-Outlier are fixations that are 20% away from the text area (see here).
-These fixations are kept in the data file but explicitly flagged as outliers and not used during some steps of the analysis.
-If `clean.outlier = T` is used, outliers at the beginning and the end of the trial are discarded [check].
+If `clean.outlier = T` is used, outliers at the beginning and the end of the trial are discarded.
+All other outlying fixations are kept in the data file and flagged as outliers (by setting `type=out` in the fixation table).
+Again, this is to preserve the original sequence of fixations.
+However, outliers are not used during some steps of the later analysis analysis, but are treated similarly as blinks.

-### Example text for manuscript.

-## 3. Trial cleaning
+## 4. Trial cleaning

 Based on type of experiment.

 Clean file.

-Generally: `0` indicates no problem, `1`indicates a problem.
+Generally: `0` indicates no problem, `1` indicates a problem.

 ### Trial